MicrosoftDocs/winrt-api/windows.perception.spatial/spatialentitystore_removeasync_832631109.md

 The spatial entity to remove.

 ## -returns
-Action that triggers once once the entity removal has been communicated to the host.
+Action that triggers once the entity removal has been communicated to the host.

 ## -remarks